-This impact assessment – covering 2011 through 2015 – enables better understanding of how the C.A.F.E.
+This impact assessment — covering 2014 through 2018 — enables better understanding of how the C.A.F.E.
 Practices coffee supply to Starbucks is changing from year to year.
-Over a million coffee farmers on four continents have benefitted from the program.

 Conservation International and Starbucks are working together to support the people and rich ecosystems of coffee growing regions.

 Ethical coffee sourcing practices

 Conservation International and Starbucks joined forces to develop buying guidelines for ethical coffee sourcing.